 .

 Another subtle difference between named tuples and data classes is that the latter aren’t iterable by default.
-Stick to the Jane example and try to iterate over her data:
+Stick with the Jane example and try to iterate over her data:

 >>> for field in jane: